Sushma Swaraj: Distinctions and records

 In 1977, she became the youngest ever Cabinet Minister in the Government of Haryana at 25 years of age.
 In 1979, she became State President of Janata Party, Haryana State at the young age of 27.
 Sushma Swaraj was the first female Spokesperson of a national political party in India.
-She has many firsts to her credit as BJP's first female Chief Minister, Union Cabinet Minister, general secretary, Spokesperson, Leader of Opposition and Minister of External Affairs.
+She has many firsts to her credit as BJP's first female Chief Minister, Union Cabinet Minister, general secretary, Spokesperson, Leader of Opposition and Minister of External Affairs.She was the second female chief minister after Tamil Nadu's V. N. Janaki who did not the member of the legislature.
 She is the Indian Parliament's first and the only female MP honoured with the Outstanding Parliamentarian Award.
 She has contested 11 direct elections from four states.
 She has served as the President of the Hindi Sahitya Sammelan in Haryana for four years.

 In February 2016, during the International Roma Conference, then Indian Minister of External Affairs, Sushma Swaraj stated that the people of the Roma community were children of India.
-The conference ended with a recommendation to the government of India to recognize the Roma community spread across 30 countries as a part of the Indian diaspora.
+The conference ended with a recommendation to the government of India to recognise the Roma community spread across 30 countries as a part of the Indian diaspora.

 On 19 February 2019 Swaraj accepted the prestigious Grand Cross of Order of Civil Merit, which was conferred by the Spanish government in recognition of India's support in evacuating its citizens from Nepal during the earthquake in 2015.